By Tim Lambert

 Meanwhile rule by royal governor broke down and the people demanded government without royal interference.
 In May 1776 Congress decided that royal government should cease and government should be 'under the authority of the people'.
 Subsequently the colonies drew up state constitutions to replace their charters.

 The fire was stoked by Tom Paine (1737-1809).
 In 1776 he published a pamphlet called Common Sense, which rejected all talk of negotiation with the British and demanded complete independence.
 Common Sense became a bestseller.

 On 7 June 1776 Richard Henry Lee of the Virginia Assembly presented Congress with resolutions declaring the independence of the colonies, calling for a confederation and expressed the need to find foreign allies for a war against Britain.
-On 11 June Congress appointed a committee to write a declaration of independence.
-It was signed on 4 July 1776.
+On 11 June The Continental Congress appointed a committee to write a declaration of independence.
+It was adopted on 4 July 1776.